 In a recent interpretation of futurism, Christine Poggi has perspicuously suggested that behind the customary image of a celebration of machinic acceleration and transformation by Marinetti and his comrades there lay a profoundly unsettled experience of the personal and poetic shocks wreaked by the advance of urban-industrial modernity in an economically-retarded Italy.
-The speeding trams, faceless mobs and nocturnal lighting of Milan are not an object of celebration in Marinetti's poetry, which registers a distress all-too-common among nationalist and reactionary modernists of the time, especially anxious about the revolt of the masses and its supposed challenge to subjectivity of the creator.
-The aeronautic adventurism and the cult of speed, as well as the numbingly reiterated calls for cruelty, are also an over-compensation and displacement; the call for an wrenching adaptation to the environment of shocks is also a way of disavowing a horror at the plebeian features of modernity and at one's own bodily and social precarity.
-Trauma is mastered by an active embrace of its destructive power but also by a Freudian stimulus shield appearing in the fantasy of a metallized body resistant to threats and shocks, in the desire to dominate time and space by imagining oneself as a speeding projectile, and in the assumption of a state of perpetual, combative readiness to parry external blows This homeopathic solution, incorporating and indeed exacerbating the very vectors of the subject's destruction, is a profoundly selective one.
-In a complex ruse to maintain the sovereignty of a subject through its very transcendence and dissolution, the impersonal threat of industry is displaced onto the risk of the personalised, eroticised machine; the inhumanity of masses shorn of individuality (the automatic and bituminous crowd) is shifted onto the sovereign inhumanity of the warrior-dandy; bodily precariousness is sublimated into a celebration of its possible demise, conceived as an act, an event, and not as the banal quotidian fate of soldiers or workers.
+The speeding trams, faceless mobs, and nocturnal lighting of Milan are not objects of celebration in Marinetti's poetry, which registers a distress all-too-common among nationalist and reactionary modernists of the time, especially anxious about “the revolt of the masses” and its supposed challenge to subjectivity of the creator.
+The aeronautic adventurism and the cult of speed, as well as the numbingly reiterated calls for cruelty, are also an over-compensation and displacement; the call for a wrenching adaptation to the environment of shocks is also a way of disavowing a horror at the plebeian features of modernity and at one's own bodily and social precarity.
+Trauma is mastered by an “active embrace of its destructive power,” but also by a Freudian “stimulus shield,” appearing “in the fantasy of a metallized body resistant to threats and shocks, in the desire to dominate time and space by imagining oneself as a speeding projectile, and in the assumption of a state of perpetual, combative ‘readiness’ to parry external blows.”
+This “homeopathic” solution, incorporating and indeed exacerbating the very vectors of the subject's destruction, is a profoundly selective one.
+In a complex ruse to maintain the sovereignty of a subject through its very transcendence and dissolution, the impersonal threat of industry is displaced onto the risk of the personalized, eroticized machine; the “inhumanity” of masses shorn of individuality (“the automatic and bituminous crowd”) is shifted onto the sovereign inhumanity of the “warrior-dandy”; bodily precariousness is sublimated into a celebration of its possible demise, conceived as an act, an event, and not as the banal quotidian fate of soldiers or workers.
 The airplane thus condenses the figure of a possible erotic death and transfiguration of the subject that would ward off its social death at the hands of a plebeianized collective and an ultimately unrepresentable system of machines.
 The man-machine complex, its fantasy, can thus be regarded as a disavowal or antagonism towards the inhumanity of the collective and that of capital.
-It allows the reactionary modernist to rise above the suffocating modernisation and conflict-ridden modernity of a city whose new spatial form is profoundly disorienting and at the same time as it is claustrophobic, carceral.
+It allows the reactionary modernist to rise above the suffocating modernization and conflict-ridden modernity of a city whose new spatial form is profoundly disorienting and at the same time as it is claustrophobic, carceral.
 As Marinetti wrote in an essay from 1901:

 Beginning at 10 a.m., Milan becomes the station of a gigantic city that doesn't seem real.
 It is the reign of electricity and of vapor: bells, trumpeting alarms, aggressive bicycles, smoke and noise.
 Milan has no horizon, no sky.
 Over this city, flat and surrounded by walls like a dungeon, one has installed prison bars in the guise of a ceiling: for electric tramways they say; to restrict flights of genius, the malicious say.
 The fact is that an Italian artist finds himself exiled, outside of Italy, and, in a manner of speaking, like a fish out of water.
-With iron mesh overhead, one feels absolutely caught in a great net.
+With iron mesh overhead, one feels absolutely caught in a great net. (quoted in Inventing Futurism, 18)